cecat/WeatherStation/src/ideaSpark/README.md

 In the search bar type "ESP8266" and you should see one result:
 "ESP8266 by ESP8266 Community."

-Hit the green "INSTALL" button and you'll see an output window appear at the bottom of your sketch window where you can watch the isntall happen.
-When it's finished, the "INSTALL" button will be replaced with a "REMOVE" button which indicates the install completed (assuming you see no errors to the contrary in the output window).
+Hit the green **INSTALL** button and you'll see an output window appear at the bottom of your sketch window where you can watch the isntall happen.
+When it's finished, the "INSTALL" button will be replaced with a *REMOVE* button which indicates the install completed (assuming you see no errors to the contrary in the output window).

 Now, go back to the Tools -> Board menu and select then -> ESP8266 and from the list select NodeMCU 1.0 (ESP-12E Module).

-### Set the Port
+### Set the Port and Test

-In Tools->Port, select
+In Tools->Port, select */dev/cu.usbserieal-####* where *####* is a
+four-digit number.

+At this point you can test to see if you can now load sketches onto the ESP board from the Arduio IDE, so we will go to *File -> Examples -> Basics -> Blink* which will open a new sketch window.
+Here select the **->** button at the top left to upload the sketch to your board.

+You should see progress messages to compile then compress then write the sketch to your board.
+At the end of these messages it will tell you it's resetting the board and the LED should be blinking on/off at 1s intervals.

+It this is happening, well done we are ready to move on.

 ## Step 3